 Henry Binford, MALS program director and associate professor of history, is a specialist in the study of cities and urbanization.
 He is the author of The First Suburbs: Residential Communities on the Boston Periphery, 1815–1860.
 He is at work on a study of 19th-century slums.
 He has received Weinberg College Outstanding Teaching Award, the Alumni Award for Excellence in Teaching, the Charles Deering McCormick Professorship of Teaching Excellence, and the National Faculty Award of the Association of Graduate Liberal Studies Programs.
 His PhD is from Harvard University.

-Brian T. Edwards is Crown Professor in Middle East Studies and Professor of English, Comparative Literary Studies, and American Studies at Northwestern, where he also is director of the Program in Middle East and North African Studies.
-He is the author of Morocco Bound: Disorienting America's Maghreb, from Casablanca to the Marrakech Express (Duke U Press, 2005), and After the American Century: The Ends of U.S. Culture in the Middle East (Columbia U Press, 2016), as well as numerous essays and articles in publications including Salon, The Believer, McSweeney's, , Chronicle of Higher Education, Michigan Quarterly Review, Foreign Policy, Bookforum, and leading scholarly journals.
-Edwards is co-editor of Globalizing American Studies (U of Chicago Press, 2010), a collection of essays that provides global perspectives on U.S. history and culture, and editor of On the Ground: New Directions in Middle East and North African Studies (NU-Q 2013, and available online here).
-Educated at Yale University (BA, MA, PhD), Edwards has lectured extensively in the US and abroad, including in Morocco, Tunisia, Egypt, Lebanon, Iran, Turkey, Qatar, Kyrgyzstan, and India, and has been visiting faculty at University of Tehran, EHESS in Paris, and UC Dublin, as well as a Fulbright Senior Specialist at Cairo University and the University of Naples, Italy.
-He has taught in the MALit and MALS programs for several years and particularly enjoys working with adult learners.
+Brian T. Edwards is Associate Professor of English and Comparative Literary Studies at Northwestern, and also Director of the Program in Middle East and North African Studies.
+He is the author of Morocco Bound: Disorienting America's Maghreb, from Casablanca to the Marrakech Express (Duke U Press, 2005), and After the American Century: Ends of Circulation in Casablanca, Cairo, and Tehran (Columbia U Press, forthcoming fall 2015), as well as numerous essays and articles in publications including Chicago Tribune, The Believer, McSweeney's, Public Culture, Michigan Quarterly Review, Foreign Policy, Bookforum, and leading scholarly journals.
+Edwards is co-editor, with Dilip Gaonkar, of Globalizing American Studies (U of Chicago Press, 2010), a collection of essays that provides global perspectives on US history and culture.
+He also edited and contributed to a volume of essays On the Ground: New Directions in Middle East and North African Studies (Northwestern U in Qatar, 2013, and available online at http://ontheground.qatar.northwestern.edu/ ).
+Educated at Yale University (BA, MA, PhD), Edwards has lectured extensively in the US and abroad, including in Morocco, Tunisia, Egypt, Lebanon, Iran, Turkey, Qatar, and India, and has been visiting faculty at University of Tehran, Ecole des Hautes Etudes en Sciences Sociales in Paris, and University College Dublin, as well as a Fulbright Senior Specialist at Cairo University and the University of Naples, Italy.
+He has taught in the MA Lit and MALS program for several years and particularly enjoys working with adult learners.

 Christine Froula, professor of English, Comparative Literature, and Gender Studies at Northwestern, teaches and publishes widely on international and interdisciplinary modernism.
 Her books include: A Guide to Ezra Pound's Selected Poems (New Directions), To Write Paradise: Style and Error in Ezra Pound's Cantos (Yale), Modernism's Body: Sex, Culture, and Joyce (Columbia), Virginia Woolf and the Bloomsbury Avant-Garde: War, Civilization, Modernity (Columbia).
 Some recent articles include: "War, Empire, and Modernist Poetry, 1914–1922," "War, Peace, and Internationalism in Bloomsbury," "Scribbling into Eternity: Paris, Proust, and Joyce's 'Proteus,'" "Sovereign Subjects: Stephen Dedalus, Irish Conscience, and Ulysses's Utopian Ethos," "Proust's China," "Unwriting The Waves," "'Dangerous Thoughts in Bloomsbury': Ethical Aestheticism and Imperial Fictions," "Orlando Lives: Virginia Woolf's Orlando in Global Adaptation and Performance," and "On Time: 1910, Human Character, and Modernist Temporality."
 A strong believer in lifelong learning, she has taught many graduate courses for SPS over the years, directed a number of Master's theses, some of them prizewinning, and enjoys working with the talented, committed adults who enroll in the SPS Master's degree programs.